MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ))
 ```

-And there we have it - at a high level how the Bayesian Optimization algorithm is implemented.
+And there we have it!
 There is of course room for significant amount of improvement here such as:

 1. Adding early stopping if we aren't making much progress with each subsequent iteration.
 2. Adding the ability to optimize multiple variables.